-All of these things made for a delightful fairy tea party to celebrate my little’s recent summer birthday.
+All of these things made for a delightful fairy party in the garden to celebrate my little’s recent summer birthday.

 As I always say, choosing the right invitation for your event is important.
-An invitation sets the scene and let’s guests know what to expect.
+An invitation sets the tone for your event and let’s guests know what to expect.

 If you don’t have a lush backyard, then you can also head to a local park or garden.
 Many will rent space or let you just gather under the beautiful trees.

 When planning an outdoor party, think about shade for your guests.
 We set up our tea party under a tent.
 It kept guests much cooler.
 No matter when you host your party, sitting in the sun can get warm.
 If you don’t have a tent, look for some shade from a tree or wooded glen.